-- write a report, narrative or argument using reasonably accurate verb mood and tense and citing research academic sources;
+- Write a report, narrative or argument using reasonably accurate verb mood and tense; and citing research academic sources;

-- debate ideas with increasing variety of lexicon and informed by academic research sources;
+- Debate ideas with increasing variety of lexicon; and informed by academic research sources;

-- undertake research about Hispanic topics with increasing level of independence and critical spirit;
+- Undertake research about Hispanic topics with increasing level of independence and critical spirit;

-- have developed analytical and critical skills;
+- enhanced analytical and critical skills;

-- have improved research skills;
+- improved research skills;

-- have enhanced information literacy skills;
+- enhanced information literacy skills;

 - enhanced relevant digital literacy and practice skills;

 Last updated: 23 October 2021